mac-comp127-s26/project-zora-aisling/README.md

 - The game ends if the snake hits a wall or obstacle
 - The player wins after reaching a score of 15

-Screenshots of gameplay windows can be included below.

 ### Example Screenshots